aazaff/portfolio/README.md

 > Bottom - The history of continental fragmentation over the history of complex animal life.
 It initially rises in response to the breakup of the Proterozoic supercontinent of Rodinia, then falls again as the continents re-aggregate into the supercontinent Pangaea.
 The index rebounds as Pangaea begins to fracture.
 A Phanerozoic high is reached when the southern paleocontinent of Gondwana fragments into South America, Africa, Antarctica, Australia, and the subcontinent of India.
 The index downturns again towards the present-day as India collides with Asia to form the Himalayas and Africa begins to close the Mediterranean.

 ### further information
-+ [Macrostrat Database Paleogeography](www.macrostrat.org/api/paleogeography) These maps can be accessed using the Macrostrat Database's paleogeography route.
++ [Macrostrat Database Paleogeography](https://www.macrostrat.org/api/paleogeography) These maps can be accessed using the Macrostrat Database's paleogeography route.
-+ [Paleobiology Database Navigator](www.paleobiodb.org/navigator) These maps underlie the paleogeographic maps in the Paleobiology Database's data visualization tool.
++ [Paleobiology Database Navigator](https://www.paleobiodb.org/navigator) These maps underlie the paleogeographic maps in the Paleobiology Database's data visualization tool.

-## Text Mining in Geodeepdive Demo
+## Text Mining in GeoDeepDive Demo
 I generally take these products and analyze them to produce scientific results, but also use text-mining for infrastructure building purposes.
 Here is a fairly simple R script written with my intern, [Erika Ito](https://github.com/ItoErika), that attempts to match references in the Paleobiology Database with scientific documents in the GeoDeepDive corpus.
 We first determine the similarity of title, authorship, year, and publication between candidate references, then build a [multiple linear logistic regression model](http://www.ats.ucla.edu/stat/r/dae/logit.htm) that assigns a probability to the match.

 Our group hopes to eventually create strong cross-referenced links between scientific literature stored in major databases like [iDigBio](https://www.idigbio.org/), [iDigPaleo](https://www.idigpaleo.org/), the [Paleobiology Database](https://www.paleobiodb.org/), the [Macrostrat Database](https://www.macrostrat.org/), [Neotoma](https://www.neotomadb.org/), and the [Ocean Biogeographic Information System]((https://www.iobis.org/)).
 This way data in one database (e.g., the museum where a fossil specimen is stored) can be reliably linked to information stored in the other database (e.g., where the fossil was collected) from the same scientific reference.